 (Term: 2018-2020) Stacie has been a member of APTA and DPTA since 1988.
 She has served many positions within the DPTA including Secretary, Treasurer, Nominating Chair, Events Chair and Chief Delegate.
-A resident of Hockessin, DE, Stacie is passionate about wellness promotion.
-She teaches Senior Yoga and Gentle Yoga classes in the community, and has her own business called Restoration Yoga and Wellness.
+A resident of Hockessin, DE, Stacie currently works as a faculty developer at the University of Delaware’s Center for Teaching and Assessment of Learning.

 (Term: 2018-2020) Grace is a graduate of the University of Delaware Physical Therapy program class of 2006 and has worked at the University of Delaware Physical Therapy Clinic since 2008 treating primarily patients with neurologic conditions, patients with vestibular involvement, and older adults.
 Prior to working at UD she worked locally in Delaware as a PT in Assisted Living Facilities.
 Grace became a Geriatric Clinical Specialist in 2009, passed the Vestibular Competency based course in 2010, and became a Neurologic Clinical Specialist in 2011.
 She helped to create The Johns Hopkins and University of Delaware Neurologic Physical Therapy Residency Program and has served as its co-director for over 5 years.
 For the past year she has also been the Director of the Geriatric Physical Therapy Residency Program at the University of Delaware.
 Grace is an Assistant Professor of Practice at UD and serves as a clinical instructor for the UD DPT program having worked with over 150 students as a CI.
 She was the recipient of the 2017 Clinical Educator Award by the Geriatrics section of the APTA.
 Her additional responsibilities at UD include maintaining Medicare compliance standards, PT clinic liaison for Environmental Health and Safety Department at UD, and maintaining the Policy and Procedure Manual for the Clinic.